Decentralized-Systems-and-Applications/Federated_Learning_with_Blockchain_for_Distributed_Hospitals/README.md

 - Global model aggregation completed
 - Multiple federated learning rounds executed
 - Global model tested using `global_predict.py`
+- Explainable AI (XAI) is added to make sure the training process is accurate (training the model is black box, in order to understand how the training is done XAI added via `global_explain_lime.py`)

 ### 🐳 Infrastructure
 - Docker-based setup for hospitals and services